Start your claim

 Key points for making an injury claim

-What is an assault claim?
+Can you make an assault compensation claim?

-• Common assault
+• Common assault (including threats of violence)

 • Actual bodily harm (ABH)

-• Grievous bodily harm (GBH).
+• Grievous bodily harm (GBH)

 Get the best legal team on your side